LangChain Callbacks: Custom Logging, Cost Tracking, and Streaming

 on_chain_start(serialized, inputs, **kwargs) — Before a chain runson_chain_end(outputs, **kwargs) — After a chain completeson_chain_error(error, **kwargs) — When a chain failsTool Events:

-on_tool_start(serialized, input_str, **kwargs) — Before a tool executeson_tool_end(output, **kwargs) — After a tool returnson_tool_error(error, **kwargs) — When a tool failsThe lifecycle of a single LLM call flows like this: on_llm_start → (optionally) on_llm_new_token repeated for each token → on_llm_end.
+on_retriever_start(serialized, query, **kwargs) — Before a retriever searcheson_retriever_end(documents, **kwargs) — After documents are returnedon_retriever_error(error, **kwargs) — When retrieval failsThe lifecycle of a single LLM call flows like this: on_llm_start → (optionally) on_llm_new_token repeated for each token → on_llm_end.
 If something goes wrong at any point, on_llm_error fires instead of on_llm_end.
 For chains, the pattern nests: on_chain_start → on_llm_start → ... → on_llm_end → on_chain_end.

 Build a Logging Handler

-This handler uses Python's logging module and the time library to capture timing.
-The on_llm_start method records the start time; on_llm_end computes the elapsed time and logs the full details:
+This handler uses Python's logging module and the time library to measure latency.
+The on_llm_start method records the timestamp and model name; on_llm_end computes the elapsed time and extracts token counts from the response metadata.
+The on_llm_error method captures failures with their duration:

-The pricing dictionary maps model names to per-token costs.
-When on_llm_end fires, we pull the token counts from the response metadata, multiply by the model-specific rate, and accumulate.
-The report() method gives you a summary at any point:
+This CostTracker handler maintains a pricing dictionary mapping model names to per-million-token rates.
+Each time on_llm_end fires, it extracts the prompt and completion token counts from the response metadata, multiplies by the model-specific rate, and accumulates totals.
+The report() method returns a human-readable summary at any point:

 Complete the per_model_report() method that returns a dictionary mapping each model name to its total cost.
 The callback's on_llm_end method already tracks costs.
 You need to also store costs per model in self.model_costs (a defaultdict(float)) and implement per_model_report() to return that dictionary.